KalyaniGunnam/backend-learnings/notes/06-introduction-to-java.md

 #### 1. Imperative Programming Paradigm (How to do):
 This paradigm focuses on describing how a program operates.
 It emphasizes explicit instructions on how to achieve a task step by step.

-**a.
-Procedural Programming**: Programs are divided into procedures or functions.
+- **Procedural Programming**: Programs are divided into procedures or functions.
 Example: C, Pascal.

-**b.Structured Programming**: Focuses on improving code readability and reducing complexity by following structured flow (sequence, selection, iteration).
+- **Structured Programming**: Focuses on improving code readability and reducing complexity by following structured flow (sequence, selection, iteration).
 Example: Modern C, early Python.

-**c.Object-Oriented Programming (OOP)**: Organizes code into objects, which are instances of classes.
+- **Object-Oriented Programming (OOP)**: Organizes code into objects, which are instances of classes.
 Example: Java, C++, Python.

 #### 2. Declarative Programming Paradigm (What to do)